 Do you have a signature style?

-My training is a blend of the Beaux-Arts School blended with rationalism and modernism.
-I strive for appropriateness in style and believe that most buildings want to ‘fit’ with the location and time.
+My training has foundations in the Beaux-Arts School.
+Our time tends towards rational and modernist style.
+Romantics keep the love of life and human detailing alive.
+We strive for appropriateness in style and believe that most buildings want to ‘fit’ with the location and time.
 We approach each project with intelligence and creative vigor, and we have enough depth in our architectural language that styles tend to vary based on what the projects wants.